-The apparel and textiles industry is heavily dependent on water.
+The apparel and textiles industry are heavily dependent on water.
 At G-Star, we acknowledge that the way our products are produced has a direct impact on clean water resources.
-In addition to our zero discharge of hazardous chemicals commitment which focuses on water quality, we understand that water availability and minimizing water use if of equal important, particularly in areas with high water stress.
+In addition to our zero discharge of hazardous chemicals commitment which focuses on water quality, we understand that water availability and minimizing water use is of equal importance, particularly in areas with high water stress.